Center for Research in Computing and the Arts

 The Center for Research in Computing and the Arts (CRCA) was an interdisciplinary organized research unit of UCSD in San Diego, California.
-CRCA provided support for numerous projects that intersect with the fields of New Media Art, Software Studies, Game studies, Art/Science collaborations, Mixed Reality, Experimental Music, Digital Audio, Immersive Art and Networked Performance over its 40 year history.
+CRCA provided support for numerous projects that intersect with the fields of New Media Art, Software Studies, Game studies, Art/Science collaborations, Mixed Reality, Experimental Music, Digital Audio, Immersive Art, and Networked Performance over its 40 year history.
 CRCA was originally founded by composer Roger Reynolds as the Center for Music Experiment (CME) in 1972, and was directed for many years by F. Richard Moore.
-The center was renamed and the scope widened when artist and artificial intelligence pioneer Harold Cohen became Director in 1993.
+The center was renamed and the scope widened when artist and artificial intelligence pioneer Harold Cohen became the director in 1993.